SodaStream: Boycott campaign and factory relocation

-Birnbaum said that the factories are apolitical.
-"We don't take sides in this conflict.
-He described the factory as "building bridges between us and the Palestinian population, and we provide our Palestinian employees with respectable employment opportunities and an appropriate salary and benefits".
+Birnbaum said that the factories are apolitical and described the factory as "building bridges between us and the Palestinian population, and we provide our Palestinian employees with respectable employment opportunities and an appropriate salary and benefits".
 SodaStream employed 500 West Bank Palestinians.
-Addressing the location of SodaStream's Ma'ale Adumim plant, Birnbaum said "we're here for historical reasons."
-The choice was made by company founder Peter Weissburgh, back in the 1990s, long before SodaStream was taken over by the current owners, who appointed Birnbaum in 2007.
-Birnbaum said that factory presence was a reality and he would not bow to political pressure to close it: "We will not throw our employees under the bus to promote anyone’s political agenda...I just can't see how it would help the cause of the Palestinians if we fired them."
+Addressing the location of SodaStream's Ma'ale Adumim plant, Birnbaum said the choice was made by company founder Peter Weissburgh, back in the 1990s, long before SodaStream was taken over by the current owners, who appointed Birnbaum in 2007.